-Your presentation doesn’t end there.
-The traveller expects you to follow through with innovation – technology is meant to make travel buying easier and more convenient.
-More exciting, more motivating too.
-People are keener than ever to consume travel content in innovative, novel ways.
+It doesn’t end there.
+The traveller expects you to follow through with technology that makes travel buying easier and more convenient.
+People are keen to consume travel content in innovative, novel ways.

-Virtual Travel is already part of our reality, by the way.
+Virtual travel is already part of our reality.
 Travel previews just got more vivid.

 I want to know what I’ll be seeing, hearing, feeling, tasting and learning..

-And I want to access this information quickly, easily, anywhere and at any time I choose.
-I have special interests and I’m conscious of price and value for money.
-I probably want a book now option as soon as I’ve found an offering that matches my travel bucket list experience – I want it to be secure, with an easily navigable payment facility.
-Then I want confirmation of my booking immediately.
-Are there any Specials available for this experience I want?
+I want to access this info quickly, easily, anywhere, at any time.
+I have special interests and I’m price-conscious.
+I prefer to book immediately and directly as soon as I’ve found an offering matching my bucket list experience – it must have a secure, easily navigable payment facility and provide immediate booking confirmation.

-Nope, we’re actually interested and invested in covering all the bases, and servicing all your needs.
+Nope, we’re invested in covering all the bases and servicing all your needs.

 The way to a traveller’s heart is through their stomach.
 Just kidding.
-Actually, it’s content that feeds the traveller’s imagination.
-Promoting that content is the final push in the pursuit of marketing excellence.
-This is the stage at which the distribution applications of your digital tools really shine.
-Especially when you consider that everybody’s got a smartphone these days, and they’re very busy on them.
-Social Media has the world in a tight grip with FOMO reigning supreme.
-And travellers are watching very closely..
+Content feeds the traveller’s imagination and promoting it is the final push towards travel marketing.
+Here’s where digital distribution really shines, especially given that everyone’s got a smartphone and they’re very busy on them.
+FOMO has the world in a tight grip on social media and travellers are watching closely..

-Get your content visible on Facebook, Twitter, Instagram, Pinterest, Snapchat, and research which of the other growing number of social sharing sites your target markets frequent.
+Make your content visible on Facebook, Twitter, Instagram, Pinterest, Snapchat, and whichever other social sharing sites your target groups frequent.
 Manage your own account and post links to your presentations for the world to view, follow and share.
-Post and share your products on third party sites.
-The right technology will empower you with Apps, widgets and embedded code to do that efficiently.

 Social Media is one of the most successful ways to market your travel services, with more than 50% of direct bookings coming from social media accounts.

-The spin-off from having a Social Media presence is of course the fact that you can actively engage travellers – both your existing clients and any prospective clients who happen to be shopping around.
-The latter will be there reading any reviews written by the former, as many in fact as they can get their mouse clicks on.
-And they’ll be swayed by those reviews.
-Underestimate the power of the review at your peril!
+The spin-off from having a social media presence is that you can actively engage both existing and prospective clients who happen to be shopping around.
+The latter will read and potentially be swayed by reviews written by the former.

-92% of consumers say they trust earned media, such as social media, word of mouth, recommendation from friends and family, above all forms of advertising.
+92% of consumers say they trust earned media, such as social media, word of mouth, recommendation from friends & family, above all forms of advertising.

-It’s an opportunity for you to do any necessary damage control, yes, but also to acknowledge the positive reviews from satisfied clients.
-Bonus benefit: you get to supplement your consumer data richly by monitoring the activity and feedback, to keep that happy wheel of personalisation turning and so keep those happy clients returning.
-It’s real-time relationship marketing you couldn’t buy for any money.
+It’s an opportunity to do any necessary damage control and to acknowledge positive reviews from satisfied clients.
+Bonus: supplement your consumer data with the feedback you get and keep that happy wheel of personalisation turning.
+It amounts to real-time relationship marketing that keeps happy clients returning and referring.